FGM-148 Javelin: Training

 A great familiarity of each control and swift operation needs to be achieved before the unit can be deployed efficiently.
-American troops are trained on the system at the Infantry School in Fort Benning, Georgia, for two weeks.
+American troops are trained on the system at the Infantry School in Fort Moore, Georgia, for two weeks.
 The soldiers are taught basic care and maintenance, operation and abilities, assembly and disassembly, and the positions it can be fired from.
-Soldiers are also taught to distinguish between a variety of vehicle types even when only a rough outline is visible.
+Soldiers are taught to distinguish between a variety of vehicle types, even when only a rough outline is visible.

-The soldiers must accomplish several timed drills with set standards before being qualified to operate the system in both training and wartime situations.
-There are also smaller training programs set up on most army bases that instruct soldiers on the proper use of the system.
+The soldiers must accomplish several timed drills with set standards, before being qualified to operate the system in both training and wartime situations.
+There are smaller training programs set up on most army bases that instruct soldiers on the proper use of the system.
 At these courses, the training program might be changed in small ways.
 This is most commonly only minor requirements left out due to budget, the number of soldiers vs. simulation equipment, and available time and resources.
 Both types of training courses have required proficiency levels that must be met before the soldier can operate the system in training exercises or wartime missions.